alljoyn/extras-webdocs/docs/learn/architecture.md

 ### Transports

 The AllJoyn framework runs on the local network.
-It currently supports Wi-Fi and Ethernet, but since the AllJoyn software was written to be transport-agnostic and since the AllJoyn system is an evolving open-source project, support for more transports can be added in the future.
+It currently supports Wi-Fi, Ethernet, serial, and Power Line (PLC), but since the AllJoyn software was written to be transport-agnostic and since the AllJoyn system is an evolving open-source project, support for more transports can be added in the future.

 Additionally, bridge software can be created to bridge the AllJoyn framework to other systems like Zigbee, Z-wave, or the cloud.
-In fact, a Working Group is working on adding a Gateway Agent as a standard AllJoyn service.
+In fact, a Working Group is working on adding a [Gateway Agent][gateway-agent] as a standard AllJoyn service.

 ## Software Architecture

 The AllJoyn network comprises AllJoyn Applications and AllJoyn Routers.

-The AllJoyn Application comprises the following components:
+An AllJoyn Application comprises the following components:
 * [AllJoyn App Code][app-code]
 * [AllJoyn Service Frameworks Libraries][services]
 * [AllJoyn Core Library][core]

-The [AllJoyn Router][router] can either run as standalone or is sometimes bundled with the AllJoyn Core Library.
+An [AllJoyn Router][router] can either run as standalone or is sometimes bundled with the AllJoyn Core Library.

 ![alljoyn-software-architecture][alljoyn-software-architecture]